 Why an individual or a family may be struggling to have three healthy meals a day is often a complex issue, however most variables that contribute to this reality can fit into these three overarching categories:

 Personal Barriers: Even though someone may live in a wealthy community, they may not benefit from it due to their socioeconomic status, or to physical or mental barriers.
-For example, recent research showed that in Canada “food insecurity is three times higher among people with disabilities than the non-disabled population” (3).
+For example, recent research shows that in Canada “food insecurity is three times higher among people with disabilities than the non-disabled population” (3).

 Unstable or Unsupportive Environments: Globally, people often face food insecurity because the environments that they work in make it challenging to earn a living wage, which makes food unaffordable.
 This may be due to local violence that disrupts people’s ability to work or due to companies that underpay and overwork their employees.

-Climate Change: With an increase in extreme weather due to human-caused climate change, farmers are challenged to produce the same amount of food per year while dealing with too much or too little rain, among other weather concerns.
+Climate Change: With an increase in extreme weather due to human-caused climate change, farmers are challenged to produce the same amount of food per year while dealing with too much or too little rain, among other weather concerns (4).
 As a result, farmers are increasingly at risk for receiving less income per year and consumers may see a rise in food prices as the amount of food being produced decreases and becomes more costly.

 Buy from Certified B Corps: Like SPUD and Be Fresh, certified B Corp businesses are assessed by a third party organization and given points based on practices that support social and environmental sustainability.
 When you purchase a product or pay for a service by a B Corp company, you support a business model that balances profit with people and planet.
 Look out for this certification!